k4hvd1/rebaser-flow/README.md

 ## Usage:

+Till new git commands are introduced this is a workaround:

 - [apply gitscript.sh](./gitscript.sh)
 - set rebase as default pull strategy
 - Pull replacement (always rebase with all upper branches)